Random Facts

 EGR (Exhaust Gas Recirculation)

-What the EGR does is re-injecting such an inert gas, depleted of oxygen, into the engine for re-burning.
+What the EGR does is re-inject such an inert gas, depleted of oxygen, into the engine for re-burning.
 This lowers the combustion temperature because of the less total oxygen available.
-This will prevent toxic emissions of Nitrous Oxide gases (NOx or NxO), which only form in presence of Nitrogen (from the atmosphere, which is 78% Nitrogen), Oxygen (from the atmosphere too – 20%), high temperature, and high pressure (both from engine combustion stroke at high engine speeds).
+This will prevent toxic emissions of Nitrous Oxide gases (NOx or NxO), which only form in the presence of Nitrogen (from the atmosphere, which is 78% Nitrogen), Oxygen (from the atmosphere too – 20%), high temperature, and high pressure (both from engine combustion stroke at high engine speeds).
 The EGR only kicks in after a certain amount of engine RPMs and the power loss caused by this system is so small that you won’t even notice, so don’t waste your time trying to eliminate the EGR, which will also fail the smog or emissions tests.
 It is not worth doing it.

 JUMP STARTING

-When jump-starting a dead-battery vehicle from another vehicle, it is Ok to start the engine of the vehicle supplying the charge after connecting the jumping wires, so the dead battery gets a faster charge via the alternator of the running engine before attempting to start the other car.
+When jump-starting a dead-battery vehicle from another vehicle, it is OK to start the engine of the vehicle supplying the charge after connecting the jumping wires, so the dead battery gets a faster charge via the alternator of the running engine before attempting to start the other car.

 When trying to start the vehicle with the dead battery, it is ok to leave the jumping wires connected, to help the other vehicle to start, BUT, you must first turn off the engine of the vehicle that is supplying the charge to avoid any damage to the alternator.
 The alternator has an internal rectifier and regulator chip, which may get damaged if it is running when you attempt to start the engine of the vehicle receiving the charge.

-So the best practice would be to connect the cables, leave the engine off, wait a few seconds while the good battery passes some charge to the bad battery and attempt to start the non-starting vehicle while the cables are connected.
+So the best practice would be to connect the cables, leave the engine off, wait a few seconds while the good battery passes some charge to the bad battery, and attempt to start the non-starting vehicle while the cables are connected.
 Once it starts, disconnect the jumper cables and start the other vehicle.

 PCV VALVE

-The PCV or Positive Crankcase Ventilation Valve purpose is to remove blow-by gases produced by piston movement, which accumulate past the piston rings inside the engine block, outside the cylinder or combustion chamber.
+The PCV or “Positive Crankcase Ventilation Valve” purpose is to remove blow-by gases produced by piston movement, which accumulate past the piston rings inside the engine block, outside the cylinder or combustion chamber.
 These gases must be removed because they will eventually condense inside the engine block when not running and will be transformed into an acid, which will corrode the engine very quickly from the inside.

 The PCV comes into the scene.
 It has a spring that forces it to open, but it will be closed at idle because the high vacuum pressure (negative pressure) of the engine at idle will be greater than the spring force.
 As soon as the throttle is opened, the vacuum escapes and positive pressure goes up, near atmospheric pressure (14.7 psi).
 Since there is not enough vacuum at that moment to surpass the spring force, the PCV will be then opened by the action of the spring and will allow the blow-by gasses to be sucked into the intake manifold to be burned by the engine.
-This was designed that way to allow to burn off the gasses only when accelerating and not disturbing the engine at idle.
+This was designed that way to allow the gasses to burn off only when accelerating and not disturbing the engine when idle.
 That is why the engine starts jumping and turns off by itself at idle when the PCV is damaged and opens at idle.

 PCV Valve